9 Simple Ways to Turn Your Bedroom Into a Sleep Sanctuary

 Depending on your sleep preferences, you may enjoy the support of latex, the body contour feature of memory foam or the bouncy feel of coils.
 It’s important to note that sleeping on the wrong mattress can also cause or worsen lower back pain, and reinforces poor sleeping posture.

-2. Invest in linen
+2. Invest in high-quality bedding

 Just like a mattress, the sheets you sleep in are of utmost importance, so you want to prioritise quality bedding that is practical, beautiful and affordable to promote a good night’s sleep.